 If you’re even remotely interested in coffee, you’ve probably already come across the term “choice coffee”.
-But what is hidden under this term and what is the difference between a choice coffee and one that is not?
+But what does this term mean and what is the difference between choice coffee and non-choice coffee?

 What is choice coffee?

 As it happens, the answer can be both simple and complicated, but for an ordinary mortal there is no point in going into unnecessary detail.
-Therefore, we can say that a choice coffee is one that has almost no defects in its green stage, does not contain immature beans, has a reasonable bean size, has been properly processed and, after conditioning and preparation, does not have any aftertaste or unpleasant aromas.
+We can therefore say that a good coffee is one which, in its green stage, has almost no defects, contains no immature beans, has a reasonable bean size, has been properly processed and, after conditioning and preparation, has no aftertaste or unpleasant aromas.

 A more technical definition states that a choice coffee is considered to be one that scores at least 80 points (out of 100) in the cupping method in the standardized SCA (Specialty Coffee Association) test, which must be carried out by a certified expert called a cupper.
 Q Grader.